 Now, what if you could “own” these 100 shares for just $15,000 while getting significantly higher returns?

 With the Motley Fool Options strategy, you could do this.

 Does it sound too good to be true?

 Let’s take a closer look at the Motley Fool options strategy called ” LEAPS”.

 “Long-term equity anticipation securities (LEAPS) are publicly traded options contracts with expiration dates that are longer than one year, and typically up to three years from issue.”

-This options contracts are “Call Options” that give you the right to buy 100 shares of the underlying stocks at a future date.
+These options contracts are “Call Options” that give you the right to buy 100 shares of the underlying stocks at a future date.

-These “Call Options” are deep in the money options with at least one year until its expiration date.
+These “Call Options” are deep-in-the-money options with at least one year until its expiration date.